YihanDu/starter-hugo-academic/content/home/award.md

   columns: '1'
 ---

+<font color='red'>China Computer Federation (CCF) Agent and Multi-Agent System Doctoral Dissertation Award</font>, by CCF Multi-Agent System Committee, June 2024 (the only recipient nationwide)

-<font color='red'>Tsinghua Outstanding Doctoral Dissertation Award</font>, by Tsinghua University, June 2023 (the only recipient among CS graduates at IIIS, Tsinghua University in 2023)
+<font color='red'>Tsinghua Outstanding Doctoral Dissertation Award</font>, by Tsinghua University, June 2023 (the only recipient among CS graduates at IIIS, Tsinghua University)

-<font color='red'>Beijing Outstanding Graduate</font>, by Beijing Municipal Education Commission, June 2023 (the only recipient among CS graduates at IIIS, Tsinghua University in 2023)
+Beijing Outstanding Graduate, by Beijing Municipal Education Commission, June 2023 (the only recipient among CS graduates at IIIS, Tsinghua University)

 China National Scholarship for Ph.D.
-Students, by Ministry of Education of China, October 2022 (the only recipient among CS students at IIIS, Tsinghua University in 2022)
+Students, by Ministry of Education of China, October 2022 (the only recipient among CS students at IIIS, Tsinghua University)

 Toyota Scholarship, by Toyota and Tsinghua University, October 2021